microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 **Alternatively**, we could use an entirely other process to be in charge of the registration of the global keybinding.
 This process would be some sort of long-running service that's started on boot.
-When it detects the global hotkey, it could attmept to instantiate a `Monarch` object.
+When it detects the global hotkey, it could attempt to instantiate a `Monarch` object.

   * If it can't make one, then it can simply run a new instance of `wt.exe`, because there's not yet a running Terminal window.
-  * Otherwise, it can communicate to the monarch that the global hotkey was pressed, and the monarch will take care of delegating the activation to the appropriate servant window.
+  * Otherwise, it can communicate to the monarch that the global hotkey was pressed, and the monarch will take care of delegating the activation to the appropriate peasant window.

 This would mitigate the need to have at least one copy of WT running already, and the user could press that keybinding at any time to start the terminal.